akulebyakin/coffeemachine/README.md

     Welcome to the Red Tiger Coffee House!
 Please tell me your name.
     My name is: Andrey

-If you type 'admin', you'll get access to special features.
+If you type 'admin', you'll get access to special features.<br>
 Choose an action.
-Type 'help' to get all available commands Available operations:<br>
+Type 'help' to get all available commands:<br>

     List of all client commands:
     	menu - get the menu